HarvardMapCollection/historic-black-boston-data/hmc-created/app/workflow.md

 ## Finding Lat/Long for Schools
 1. Using the [1847 Reports of the Annual Visiting Committees of the Public Schools](https://archive.org/details/annualreport1847bost), identify the street on which the school was listed.
+2. Load the atlascope and McIntyre layers into QGIS.
-2. Using the street to narrow down the rough area, use [Atlascope](https://atlascope.leventhalmap.org) to see if the school was still on that street in the 1860s or 1870s.
+3. Using the atlascope layers, see if the school was still on that street in the 1860s or 1870s.
-3. If so, compare that location to what if any information is on the [1852 McIntyre map](https://iiif.lib.harvard.edu/manifests/view/ids:12216977).
-If not, skip to 7.
+4. If so, compare that location to what if any information is on the 1852 McIntyre map.
+If not, work directly from the McIntyre map.
-4. Using [Open Street Map](https://www.openstreetmap.org), locate the same address or area as the historic site on the base layer of Atlascope and Open Street Map.
-5. Right click and select Show Address.
+5. Right click to copy the WGS84 coordinates.
 6. Copy and paste the lat/long into the columns of pois.csv.
-7. Try to locate the school along the street in the McIntyre map.
-If you find it, then look at the [georeferenced version of the McIntyre](https://hgl.harvard.edu/catalog/harvard-g3764-b6-1852-m3).